16 A/B Tests You Must Try If You Want More Downloads

 The Weather Channel, which we recently did a Teardown of, is somewhere in-between short and long.

-8. Tone of Captions
+Change the Tone of the Captions

 Tone, or the feeling that your CTAs convey, can have a direct impact on conversion.

 Are your captions designed so that the reader feels good when reading them?
 Are they designed to instill fear of missing out?

 Try various tones to see which one gets to a download more effectively.